-Certain circumstances or changes that occur during your life that qualify you or your dependents for specific changes in coverage options.
+Certain circumstances or changes that occur during your life that allows you or your dependents to make specific changes in coverage options outside the annual enrollment period.
 The Internal Revenue Service dictates what constitutes life events.

 Loss or impairment of speech or hearing